jeremyjh/dialyxir/README.md

 You can either add it as a dependency in your mix.exs, or install it globally as an archive task.

-To add it to a mix project, just add a line like this in your deps function in mex.exs:
+To add it to a mix project, just add a line like this in your deps function in mix.exs:

 ```elixir
 defp deps do